liborty/rstats/README.md

 };
 ```

 `format!(...)` is used to insert values of variables to the payload String, as shown.
-These potential errors are returned and can then be automatically converted (with `?`) to users' own errors.
-Some such conversions are implemented at the bottom of `errors.rs` file and used in `tests.rs`.
+These errors are returned and can then be automatically converted (with `?`) to users' own errors.
+Some such error conversions are implemented at the bottom of `errors.rs` file and used in `tests.rs`.

  There is a type alias shortening return declarations to, e.g.: `Result<Vec<f64>,RE>`, where